HSBC Holdings plc – Annual report – 31 December 2025

 Bank of Communications Co., Limited

-The Group maintains a 19.03% interest in Bank of Communications Co., Limited (‘BoCom’).
-The Group’s investment in BoCom is classified as an associate.
-Significant influence in BoCom was established with consideration of all relevant factors, including representation on BoCom’s Board of Directors and participation in a resource and experience sharing agreement (‘RES’).
+The Group’s investment in BoCom continues to be classified as an associate.
+Significant influence in BoCom was established with consideration of all relevant factors, including the Group’s latest shareholding, representation on BoCom’s Board of Directors, and participation in a resource and experience sharing agreement (‘RES’).
 Under the RES, HSBC staff have been seconded to assist in the maintenance of BoCom’s financial and operating policies.
 Investments in associates are recognised using the equity method of accounting in accordance with IAS 28 ‘Investments in Associates and Joint Ventures’, whereby the investment is initially recognised at cost and adjusted thereafter for the post-acquisition change in the Group’s share of associate’s net assets.
 An impairment test is required if there is any indication of impairment or reversal.

 If the Group did not have significant influence in BoCom, the investment would be carried at fair value rather than the current carrying amount.